shreyanshu09/BlockNet/README.md

 - [`global_information_extractor`](https://huggingface.co/shreyanshu09/block_diagram_global_information): This model is trained using a transformer encoder and decoder architecture, based on the configuration specified in [Donut](https://arxiv.org/abs/2111.15664), to extract the overall summary of block diagram images.
 It supports both English and Korean languages.
 The straightforward architecture comprises a visual encoder module and a text decoder module, both based on the Transformer architecture.

 ## Datasets

+The official implementation of BD-EnKo Dataset and Generator is available in this [GitHub](https://github.com/shreyanshu09/BD-EnKo) repository.

 <p align="center">
   <img src="misc/dataset_sample.png" alt="dataset_sample" />